In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 POST Endpoint:

-The POST endpoint code is very simple.
-It maps HTTP POST
+The POST endpoint maps HTTP POST

 request to /products/